 We are very aggressive in our use of our OBS ward and put nearly as many patients through it as we admit to the rest of the hospital combined.

 Geographically there is no distinction between Observation and Toxicology beds.
 Both are admitted to our short stay wards (Upper and lower OBS).

-TOX patients are basically anyone with an overdose or any hint of drug or alcohol intoxication or a medication side effect.
+Appropriate TOX admissions are any overdoses or drug / alcohol-related presentations.
 This only affects who takes over the governance the next morning so don't get too hung up on the distinction.